yihui/yihui.org/content/en/2018-09-10-notebook-war.md

 ```
 ````

-If you don't want to repeat the code of the code chunk `func-full` in the output document, you can add the chunk option `echo=FALSE`, e.g.,
+If you don't want to display the R source code of the chunk `func-full` in the output document (because you have already displayed the three parts before), you can add the chunk option `echo=FALSE`, e.g.,

 ````md
 ```{r, func-full, echo=FALSE, ref.label=c('func-def', 'func-body', 'func-end')}